Hiring International Employees

 O1 Extraordinary Ability

-The O1 Extraordinary Ability visa category is reserved for those individuals who have risen to the very top of their fields of endeavor and can provide documentary evidence to substantiate this claim.
+The O1 Extraordinary Ability visa category is reserved for individuals who have risen to the very top of their fields and can provide documentation that substantiates their extraordinary ability.
 This visa grants the bearer permission to work in the United States.

 Optional Practical Training (OPT)

-The Optional Practical Training (OPT) category is for F1 Students after graduation.
+Optional Practical Training (OPT) is a work authorization benefit of the F-1 visa that allows F-1 students to work in their major field of study.
 It is limited to one year after degree completion.
 An extension is available for majors within STEM fields.

 Permanent Residency